Olympic National Park: Best Hikes, Itinerary, and Sights

 Temperatures at lower elevations are generally in the 40s throughout the region and the overcast skies create those moody landscapes the Pacific Northwest is famous for.

-Here in Washington, we say there is no such thing as bad weather, just poor wardrobe choices, so pack a raincoat (check out our packing list below) and bring waterproof shoes like hiking boots or rain boots.
+Here in Washington, we say there is no such thing as bad weather, just poor wardrobe choices, so pack a raincoat (check out our packing list here) and bring waterproof shoes like hiking boots or rain boots.
 Don’t be afraid to visit during winter!

 Spring (best for greenery and waterfalls)